drasbaek/SYNEDA/README.md

 bash train.sh
 ```

-Other files, such as the file to perform evaluation with bootstrapping, can be run as such (while `env` is activated):
+Other files can be run as shown below while `env` is activated.
+For instance, the file to perform evaluation with bootstrapping:
 ```
 python src/analysis/bootstrap_eval.py
 ```